sjvrensburg/latex2sre/README.md

 ## Cross-Platform Notes

 - The SEA binary keeps executable mode on Unix (chmod +x) and runs on the platform you built it on.
-- Path handling and temp directory extraction work on Linux, macOS, and Windows.
+- Path handling and temp directory extraction work on Linux.

 ## Tests